 The Division of University Life (UL) at George Mason University is committed to providing student employees with the opportunity to gain valuable skills and co-curricular experiences that will enhance their personal development, professional growth, and academic success.

 GROWTH: Student Talent Development is a framework for enhancing students' on-campus employment through developing and evaluating learning outcomes that contribute to post-graduate success.
-All UL units hiring student employees categorized as Student Wage or Federal Work-Study are required to participate in SEE.
+All UL units hiring student employees categorized as Student Wage or Federal Work-Study are required to participate.
 Current participating units include:

 Four UL groups are responsible for GROWTH program administration:

 The GROWTH Working Group, made up of staff from the division of University Life (see below), support the administrative requirements of the program, provide necessary training for the Points of Contact and Supervisors, and report on evaluation data related to the UL Strategic Plan and Learning Outcomes.

 - Kelly Reid, Student Centers

 - Saskia Campbell, University Career Services (Executive Champion)